Tennis-Djokovic fights back to beat Berrettini in four sets | Sports-Games

 - United States

+Zverev arrives at the final four as the hottest player in men's tennis, extending his winning run to 16 matches by beating South African Lloyd Harris.
+"He's in a fantastic form," said Djokovic.
+"Of course looking at his results in the past few years, he's played very well here on this court.

+"I know it's going to be battle, even harder than it was today but I'm ready for it.
+"Look, these are the hurdles that I need to overcome to get to the desired destination."

-Djokovic, who also lost the opening set in his previous two matches, and Berrettini have met only three times but two were this year when the stakes were at their highest -- the Wimbledon final and French Open quarters -- with the world number one winning both times in four sets.
+Djokovic and Berrettini had met only three times previously but two were this year when the stakes were at their highest -- the Wimbledon final and French Open quarters -- with the world number one winning both times in four sets.
 The 25-year-old Italian had a third shot at derailing Djokovic's Grand Slam plans on Wednesday but once again could not seize his chance, converting just one of five break opportunities, that coming in the first set.

-Djokovic takes another step up in class in the next round, where he faces fourth seed Alexander Zverev, the player who last month ended his bid for a 'Golden Slam by beating him in the Tokyo Olympics semi-finals.
-Zverev arrives at the final four as the hottest player in men's tennis, advancing with a 7-6 (6) 6-3 6-4 win over unseeded South African Lloyd Harris to extend his winning run to 16 matches.
+"Really tough match, as always against Novak," said Berrettini.
+"He has this ability -- and probably that's why he's the best -- just to step up his game, his level all the time.
+"Doesn't matter how well I play, he just plays better.

+"He doesn't give me any free points.
+I have to earn every single point."
+Berrettini's lone break came during a grinding opening set that lasted 77 minutes, the Italian making the breakthrough to go ahead 6-5 before sealing the opener.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)